 Wearing a mask can be hard on your skin.
 Board-certified dermatologist, Lindsay Boyers, MD, shares tips to help prevent and treat mask-related skin concerns.

-- Avoid trying new skin care products that can irritate your skin.
-It may be time to temporarily pause strong retinoids, chemical peels, and exfoliating.
+- Avoid Trying New Skin Care Products – It may be time to temporarily pause strong retinoids, chemical peels, and exfoliating.
 If adding new products is a must, add them slowly (only one new product at a time over a few weeks).

 When to See Your Dermatologist